 I’ll explain this with an easy example:

 You’re setting up a dialogue design workflow in your registration process.
 Part of this workflow is to offer consumers the choice to subscribe to your monthly newsletter.
 Once a consumer decides to ‘opt-in’, this so-called consent needs to be captured, stored and linked to your e-mail address.
-In most Consumer IAM solutions, the e-mail address data values are stored in system X. But system X does not have the capabilities to add consent information nor can it provide options for editing and deletion by the consumer.
+In most CIAM solutions, the e-mail address data values are stored in system X. But system X does not have the capabilities to add consent information nor can it provide options for editing and deletion by the consumer.
 How to cope with this?
 And how should these consents and preferences be managed throughout their entire lifecycle?

 Consent and preference settings are particularly complex since these are subject to regular change – think of updated privacy statements and changed personal preferences by the consumer.
-The key to success lies in implementing a Consent Lifecycle Management (CLM) solution as a separate module and connecting it to your existing IAM infrastructure.
+The key to success lies in implementing a Consent Lifecycle Management (CLM) solution as a separate module and connecting it to your existing CIAM infrastructure.

 Product Marketer at iWelcome